ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If 'kdc_dh_creds' is included in the Token Transfer Request and any of the groups that the Client has been authorized to join is a pairwise-only group, then the Group Manager MUST include the 'kdc_dh_creds' parameter in the Token Transfer Response, as per the format defined in {{gm-dh-info}}.
 Otherwise, if 'kdc_dh_creds' is included in the Token Transfer Request, the Group Manager MAY include the 'kdc_dh_creds' parameter in the Token Transfer Response.
 Note that the field 'id' specifies the group name, or array of group names, for which the corresponding 'kdc_dh_creds' applies to.

 Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node may have obtained such information by alternative means.
-For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters may have been pre-configured, or the joining node MAY early retrieve it by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT3).
+For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters may have been pre-configured, or the joining node may early retrieve it, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}} to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT3).

 ### 'ecdh_info' Parameter {#ecdh-info}